By Matthew Haller

 Peer Reviewed

 Diabetes, a condition broadly characterized by the inability to maintain glucose homeostasis,1 can be classified into two primary subtypes: type 1 and type 2.
-Type 1 and type 2 diabetes are …
+Type 1 and type …

 By Ellen Yin